aodhanlutetiae/senedd_words/README.md

 - When do we talk about people: Sunak, Gething, Putin?
 - What about companies: Amazon, Airbnb, Tata?
 - What about groups: teachers, nurses, farmers, carers?
-- What about technology: Tiktok, Twitter (X?), Instagram, Whatsapp?
+- What about technology: Tiktok, Instagram, Whatsapp, ChatGPT?
-- Or concepts: trolls, distancing?
 - What about topics: speed, donations, lockdown, adhd, foodbanks, European?
 - What never gets mentioned?

 ## Welsh

 This parliament is different to Westminster because two languages are used.
-This means that some of the words are spoken in Welsh and appear in the transcript with an English translation.
+This means that some of the words are spoken in Welsh and appear in the transcript in an English translation.
 The question of potentially differing trends in English-language versus Welsh discussions is ignored.